 Local Planning Resources

-TRANSPAC (Transportation Partnership and Cooperation) is the Regional Transportation Planning Committee (RTPC) for Central Contra Costa.
-TRANSPAC is responsible for the development of transportation plans, projects and programs for the Central County areas as well as the appointment of two representatives to the Contra Costa Transportation Authority who serve alternating two-year terms.
+TRANSPAC (Transportation Partnership and Cooperation) is the regional transportation planning committee for Central Contra Costa.
+TRANSPAC is responsible for the development of transportation plans, projects, and programs for the Central County areas as well as the appointment of two representatives to the Contra Costa Transportation Authority who serve alternating two-year terms.

-511 Contra Costa offers various programs to encourage motorists who current drive along to try alternative mode of transportation instead.
-Program services include: Community Outreach, Public Education, Incentive Programs, Bike Rack Assistance Program, Commute Alternative Assistance for employers.
+511 Contra Costa offers various programs to encourage motorists who currently drive alone to try alternative modes of transportation instead.
+Program services include community outreach, public education, incentive programs, bike rack assistance program, and commute alternative assistance for employers.

 CCTA is a public agency formed by Contra Costa voters in 1988 to manage the county's transportation sales tax program and to do countywide transportation planning.

 MTC is the transportation planning, coordinating, and financing agency for the nine-county San Francisco Bay Area.

 Offers trails, interpretive and recreation programs, other activities, and indoor/outdoor rental facilities in parks spanning Alameda and Contra Costa counties.
 The East Bay Regional Park District maintains several facilities in Walnut Creek, including the Iron Horse Trail and Contra Costa Canal Trail.

 The Association of Bay Area Governments (ABAG) is the comprehensive regional planning agency and Council of Governments for the nine counties and 101 cities and towns of the San Francisco Bay region.
 The Bay Area comprises nine counties: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma.